 World-class snorkelling from your kayak or the beach

-You need to organise your own international flights to arrive into Misima Island by 1400 on the 22 October.
+You need to organise your own international flights to arrive into Misima Island by 1400 on Day 1.
 Most flights are routed through Port Moresby in Papua New Guinea and there are a limited number of flights out to the island chain so you may require an overnight in Port Moresby ahead of the expedition – please factor this into your timings for this expedition.
-The expedition officially ends on Misima Island after breakfast on the 02 November, there is a domestic flight out to Port Moresby on the 02 Nov or you can extend your stay.
+The expedition officially ends on Misima Island after breakfast on Day 12, there is a domestic flight out to Port Moresby on this day or you can extend your stay.

 It is advised that you book a flexible flight ticket that can be changed or refunded if the adventure dates are changed or if it is cancelled for any reason.
 See our Terms and Conditions.